 What is the best-used car to buy in 2020?

 Considering its 2020 and you need to be in sync with all the latest features and technology that is currently there in the cars.
-While looking through the used cars, you should also prefer some modern-day features if budget is not a constraint.
+While looking through the second-hand cars, you should also prefer some modern-day features if budget is not a constraint.
 You can easily get cars which are 2-3 years older and have the same features as their current new models.
 For example, there has been no major upgrade in the current generation of MS Swift that you see above!

 What is the most reliable 10-year-old car?

 After all, all of them are machines and have got some or the other issue!
 In most cases, it is not a sensible decision to buy a car that old.
-Still, if you want to go for a car that old, you should go for a good brand.
+Still, if you want to go for a vehicle that old, you should go for a good brand.
 By good, I mean the one whose cars have been known to last long.
-Honda and Toyota can get you the best variety among used cars that are over 10 years and older!
+Honda and Toyota can get you the best variety among second-hand cars that are over 10 years and older!

-What are the 10 best-used cars to buy?
+What are the 10 best used cars to buy?

 Should I buy a used car from a dealer?

 Used cars bought from anywhere in the market need careful inspection.
-No matter how trustworthy your dealer may be, we strongly suggest you get your car inspected before you make the final deal.
+No matter how trustworthy your dealer may be, we strongly suggest you get your vehicle inspected before you make the final deal.
 However, buying from a dealership might cost you a bit high as compared to an individual seller as they might offer you a warranty in most cases.